zayeemZaki/FullStackCrowdStrikeAutomation/README.md

 # Falcon Admin Management Tool

 Falcon Admin Management Tool is a Flask-based web application designed to interact with CrowdStrike's Falcon APIs.
-The tool automates various administrative tasks, providing an interface to manage and monitor devices, user accounts, and other endpoints, streamlining the management of a CrowdStrike environment.
+The tool automates various administrative tasks, viewing and modifying containment status, providing an interface to remove users' admin rights, searching IOCs, detections, and other endpoints, and streamlining the management of a CrowdStrike environment.

 ## Table of Contents